-(4) to be a selling agent of investment units;
+(1) to be a selling agent of investment units;

-(5) to be a marketing representative for private funds; or
+(2) to be a representative for private funds; or

-(6) to operate the business of contacting customers or providing advice concerning services of securities companies or commercial banks in accordance with the law governing financial institution business.
+(3) to operate the business of contacting customers or providing advice concerning services of securities companies or commercial banks in accordance with the law governing financial institution business.

-Clause 84 With respect to operation of business concerning securities under clause 83, the company must comply with the rules, procedures, and conditions prescribed by the Registrar and shall obtain written approval from the Registrar who may specify any conditions therein.
-With respect to operation of business as a securities broker, securities trading and sale of securities that are investment units, the company shall calculate the capital required for covering risks of investment units or obligations under an underwriting agreement to be in line with the notification of the Insurance Commission regarding the rules, procedures and conditions for the calculation of the capital required of life insurance companies.
+Clause 80 With respect to operation of business concerning securities under clause 79, the company must comply with the rules, procedures, and conditions prescribed by the Registrar and shall obtain written approval from the Registrar who may also specify any conditions therein.